 What is Vietnamese Green Rice?

-Vietnamese Green Rice, known locally as “cốm”, is a special type of rice made from young, tender rice grains.
-Unlike the familiar white rice, cốm is characterized by its green color, which is derived from a time-intensive making method.
+Vietnamese Green Rice, known locally as “cốm,” is a special type of rice made from young glutinous rice grains.
+Unlike familiar white rice, Green Rice is characterized by its green color, which comes from soaking the rice with the juice of young rice plant leaves.
+Vietnamese Green Rice can be made from any type of glutinous rice, but the best quality is said to be made from “Yellow Flower sticky rice.”

-Green Rice is not merely a food item; it is a symbol of Vietnamese traditions, festivities, and the close connection between the Vietnamese people and their rice-growing heritage.
-Each grain of Vietnamese carries the refreshing taste of young milk and a unique fragrance.
-Therefore, this is Hanoi’s number one specialty to bring as a gift for loved ones and friends when traveling.
+Vietnamese Green Rice is not merely a type of food; it is a symbol of tradition and festivals in Vietnam, as well as the strong connection between the Vietnamese people and their rice cultivation heritage.
+Every grain of Vietnamese Green Rice carries the fresh flavor of young milk and its distinctive aroma.
+Therefore, it is considered the number one specialty of Hanoi to bring back as gifts for relatives and friends when traveling.

 The origin